Summary of Significant Accounting Policies

 Recently Issued and Not Yet Adopted Accounting Pronouncements

 In February 2016, the FASB issued ASU 2016‑02, “Leases”.
 The objective of the update is to increase transparency and comparability among organizations by recognizing lease assets and liabilities on the balance sheet for leases with a lease term of more than 12 months.
 In addition, the update will require additional disclosures regarding key information about leasing arrangements.
 Under existing guidance, operating leases are not recorded as lease assets and lease liabilities on the balance sheet.
+In November 2019, the FASB decided to defer the mandatory effective date of ASU 2016-02 to fiscal years beginning after December 15, 2020 for certain entities, including private companies.
 As an emerging growth company, the Company is allowed to adopt accounting pronouncements at the same time as non-public business entities.
-As a result, we have elected to adopt the update for our fiscal year beginning after December 15, 2019.
+As a result, we will adopt the update for our fiscal year beginning after December 15, 2020.
 The Company does not expect the adoption of this standard to significantly impact the condensed consolidated financial statements.

 We have reviewed other recent accounting pronouncements and concluded they are either not applicable to the business, or no material effect is expected on the condensed consolidated financial statements as a result of future adoption.